Queen's Campus, Durham University: Closure as university campus and opening of International Study Centre

 In November 2015 it was announced that the university would not be renewing its option on development of the site on the north bank of the Tees and would be holding a consultation on the future of the Queen's Campus.

 In February 2016 it was announced that the university's working group had recommended moving the colleges and academic activities currently at the Queen's Campus to Durham City from September 2017.
 This decision was confirmed in May 2016, with the School of Medicine, Pharmacy and Health being transferred to Newcastle University on 1 August 2017.
 Transfer of the remaining departments, and John Snow and Stephenson Colleges, to Durham was completed by 2019.

 Queen's Campus was taken over by a new International Study Centre, run by Study Group.
 This prepares non-EU foreign students to enter degree courses at the university, with the first students having started in September 2017.
-The ISC has taken over the former college accommodation on the campus, with the former Stephenson College buildings becoming Endeavour Court and the former John Snow College buildings becoming Infinity House.
-The ISC also continues to use the privately owned Rialto Court accommodation, which was previously used by the Queen's Campus colleges.
-According to the university's 2017–2027 masterplan, it plans to explore other options for the use of the Queen's Campus and will be developing a separate masterplan for the campus.
+The ISC took over the former college accommodation on the campus, with the former Stephenson College buildings becoming Endeavour Court and the former John Snow College buildings becoming Infinity House.
+The ISC also continued to use the privately owned Rialto Court accommodation, which was previously used by the Queen's Campus colleges.
+According to the university's 2017–2027 masterplan, it planned to explore other options for the use of the Queen's Campus and would be developing a separate masterplan for the campus.

 A bus connects Queen's Campus to Durham City, with a one-way journey usually taking 45 minutes.

+Infinity House was sold to L1 Capital in January 2020.
+In 2021/22, the Wolfson and Ebsworth buildings on the campus were used for teaching; from 2022/23 teaching has been concentrated in Ebsworth.
+As of June 2024, Rialto Court and Infinity House were offered as accommodation options.
+Endeavour Court was sold in March 2024, and was brought back into use as accommodation for DUISC by Mezzino.